aws-samples/codecatalyst-devicefarm-integration/README.md

 ![AWS Device Farm and Amazon CodeCatalyst Architecture](image.png)

-This is the repo that accompanies the following AWS blog post [Automate Web Application testing at scale, easily with AWS Device Farm and Amazon CodeCatalyst](http://#)
+This is the repo will accompany a future AWS blog post

 # Table of Contents
 - [Introduction](#introduction)